Classification of non-Kahler surfaces and locally conformally Kahler geometry: Cohomology of non-K ahler surfaces

 \subsection{Bott-Chern cohomology of a surface}

 In this section, we repeat some of the arguments about the Bott-Chern cohomology previously given in \cite{_Teleman:cone_} and \cite{_Angella_Tomassini_V_}.
 Recall that any compact complex manifold admits a {\bf Gauduchon metric} in any conformal class of Hermitian metrics (\cite{_Gauduchon_1984_}).
-By definition, a Gauduchon metric on an $n$-dimensional complex manifold is a Hermitian metric with Hermitian form $\omega$ satisfying $dd^c(\omega^{n-1})=0$, where $d^c=I dI^{-1}$ is the twisted differential.
+By definition, a Gauduchon metric on an $n$-dimensional complex manifold is a Hermitian metric with Hermitian form $\omega$ satisfying $dd^c(\omega^{n-1})=0$, where $d^c=I dI^{-1}$ is the twisted differential (here, as elsewhere, $I$ denotes the complex structure operator extended to differential forms multiplicatively).

-\definition The {\bf Bott-Chern cohomology group} of a complex manifold is $H^{p,q}(M):=\displaystyle\frac{\ker d\restrict{\Lambda^{p,q}(M)}}{\im dd^c}$.
+\definition The {\bf Bott-Chern cohomology group} of a complex manifold is $H^{p,q}_{BC}(M):=\displaystyle\frac{\ker d\restrict{\Lambda^{p,q}(M)}}{\im dd^c}$.

-\remark By the $dd^c$-lemma, on a compact K\"ahler manifold the Bott-Chern cohomology groups are equal to de Rham cohomology groups.
-It is also easy to see that the complex
+\remark By the $dd^c$-lemma, on a compact K\"ahler manifold the Bott-Chern cohomology groups are equal to the de Rham and (hence) the Dolbeault cohomology groups (\ref{_Current_cohomo_Remark_}).
+As usual, we denote the space of global $(p,q)$-forms on $M$ by $\Lambda^{p,q}(M)$.